 - 9.2.1 The pitch shall be cleared of any debris - 9.2.1.1 between innings.
-This shall precede rolling if any is to take place. - 9.2.1.2 at all intervals for meals. - 9.2.2 The clearance of debris in clause 9.2.1 shall be done by sweeping, except where the umpires consider that this may be detrimental to the surface of the pitch.
-In this case the debris must be cleared from that area by hand, without sweeping. - 9.2.3 In addition to 9.2.1, debris may be cleared from the pitch by hand, without sweeping, before mowing and whenever either umpire considers it necessary.
+This shall precede rolling if any is to take place. - 9.2.2 The clearance of debris in clause 9.2.1 shall be done by sweeping, except where the umpires consider that this may be detrimental to the surface of the pitch.
+In this case the debris must be cleared from that area by hand, without sweeping. - 9.2.3 In addition to clause 9.2.1, debris may be cleared from the pitch by hand, without sweeping, before mowing and whenever either umpire considers it necessary.